10 Common SEO Mistakes That Kill Your Rankings

 - Which content converts

-Flying blind means you keep making the same mistakes without realizing it.
+Flying blind means making the same mistakes without realizing it.

 Fix it: Set up Google Search Console (it's free).
-Connect Google Analytics or a similar tool.
-Track your target keywords weekly.
+Connect Google Analytics or similar.
+Track target keywords weekly.
 Review performance monthly at minimum.
 When something drops, investigate.
 When something works, double down.

 SEO isn't magic.
 It's attention to detail across dozens of factors.
-The sites that win are the ones that avoid these mistakes while their competitors keep making them.
+Sites that win are the ones avoiding these mistakes while competitors keep making them.

 Quick recap: